-No matter your style of homeschooling, you’ll most likely want to keep track of the things you do.
-From the subjects the kids have studied to a list of books they’ve read, it’s nice to have a record of the entire learning year.
+No matter your style of homeschooling, you’ll want to keep track of the things you do.
+From subjects the kids study to the list of books they’ve read, it’s nice to have a record of the learning year.

 Many families enjoy recording all the things that happen during homeschool, and do it as a way of documenting the childhood years.
 But, it’s important to note that many states actually require homeschool records, too.
 That’s why it’s important to have a system in place for dropping papers and tracking dates in case you need them again.

 There are lots of different ways for keeping homeschooling information.
 It can be helpful to hear how other families do it, before creating a personalized system of your own.

 These are 3 easy ways for families to store important papers, and keep track of the learning that occurs each year: